ImaneHaz/report_01/index.md

 ## Abstract

-This project, **GraphProject**, aims to develop a tutor recommendation system that allows users to find the best tutors based on preferences such as age, mode of teaching (remote or in-person), and location.
-The system features a graph plotting tool where users can input equations and specify X and Y ranges for visualization.
-It includes an API for scalable tutor recommendations and a CI/CD pipeline to automate the testing, building, and deployment processes.
-This documentation provides a detailed overview of the design, development, and testing processes involved in the project.
+GraphProject is an interactive web-based tool designed to facilitate the visualization of mathematical concepts through dynamic graph plotting.
+This application allows users to input mathematical equations and specify the desired ranges for the X and Y axes, enabling real-time visualization of the resulting graphs.
+Aimed at students, educators, and anyone with an interest in mathematics, GraphProject provides a user-friendly interface that simplifies the process of understanding complex functions and their relationships.

+The tool supports single and comparative graph generation, enhancing the learning experience by promoting active engagement and experimentation with mathematical equations.
+By leveraging modern web technologies, GraphProject offers an accessible platform that encourages exploration and fosters critical thinking skills.
+Future enhancements may include user authentication, the ability to save and share graphs, and additional graph types to further enrich the educational experience.

 ## Table of Contents